KatePaulauskas/dog-grooming-salon/README.md

 - To resolve 'Mixed Content Errors' instruction from [Stack Overflow](https://stackoverflow.com/questions/48508750/how-to-force-https-in-a-django-project-using-cloudinary) was used.
 - To resolve issue with 'X-Frame-Options Deny' instructions from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) were used.

+## Acknowledgements
+- I would like to extend my heartfelt gratitude to my mentor, Dick Vlaanderen, for his invaluable guidance and support throughout this project.
+His insights, encouragement, and constructive feedback were instrumental in helping me navigate challenges and achieve my project goals.

+- Additionally, I would like to thank Laura Mayock, the course facilitator, for her clear and comprehensive instructions and guides, which were extremely helpful in organizing my time and ensuring the quality and functionality of this project.